skim-sony/eval_ai_models/smart_city_json_output/README.md

 # Descriptions for standardized json output

 This readme describes the json output schema that we standardized for AITRIOS AI model.
-Current json output is mainly for DNN object detection and post-processing for smart city use-case such as traffic counting and curb management.
+Current json output schema is mainly for DNN object detection and post-processing for smart city use-case such as traffic counting and curb management.
 - frame_output_schema.json: output schema for frame-based output

 ----